finos/rune-dsl/documentation/documentation.rst

 Function Definition
 ^^^^^^^^^^^^^^^^^^^
 **The Rosetta DSL allows to further define the business logic of a function**, by building the function output instead of just specifying the function's API.
 The creation of valid output objects can be fully or partially defined as part of a function specification, or completely left to the implementor.
+The parts of a function definition that have been fully defined as `Rosetta Expression <expressions.html>`_ will be be translated into functional code which don't require further implementation.

 The return object or individual attributes of the return object can be set by the function definition using the assign-output syntax; the keyword ``assign-output`` is followed by a `Rosetta Path <expressions.html#rosetta-path-label>`_ , a ``:`` and then an `expression <expressions.html>`_ used to calculate the value from the inputs